Great garlicky greens.

 What to Eat With Broccoli Rabe

-Sautéed broccoli rabe is a classic side dish for many Italian recipes.
+This sautéed broccoli rabe recipe makes a classic side dish for many Italian recipes.
 My favorite ways to eat garlicky broccoli rabe is in a Philly-style hot roast pork sandwich, dripping with gravy and topped with sharp provolone cheese.

 But if you don’t find yourself in Philly or in the mood for a roast pork sandwich, broccoli rabe makes an excellent side dish for many roast meats, as well as a classic Sunday tomato sauce and meatball dinner.